 Is this educational?

-Maybe not strongly educational, but it might increase interest and awareness of the awesome history (many images are archeological) of Central Asia.
+Maybe not strongly educational, but I hope it will increase interest and awareness of the awesome history (many images are archeological) of Central Asia.

 Comments and Support